Bilgay Izci Balserak

 • ...and more

-In addition, you will be expected to perform some of the more basic tasks that are crucial to any research operation, including: recruiting subjects, working with the Institutional Review Board for the protection of human subjects, literature review, scanning documents, preparing laboratory materials, etc.
+In addition, you will be expected to perform some of the more basic tasks that are crucial to any research operation, including: recruiting subjects, working with the Institutional Review Board for the protection of human subjects, literature review, scanning documents, preparing research study tool, etc.

 Return to Biobehavioral Health Science list